-Charged with being criminally garish, Rocco was sentenced to twelve years of hard labor (eleven suspended).
-While incarcerated, Rocco was assigned to the cucina.
-It was there he honed his culinary skills, specializing in gnocchi and cannoli.
-His cellmates couldn't get enough of his confections.
-The guards were giddy when Rocco shared his potato dumplings with the cross-dressing homicidal maniacs in solitary, especially when he delivered the taste-tempting treats clad only in flowered shower slippers and a polka-dotted banana hammock.
-Rocco was a model prisoner (and if it weren't for the makeshift catwalk the warden had built, Rocco, aka "Cacciatore Cheeks", would've ended up being just an average prisoner).
+Charged with being criminally garish, a third degree felony in this particular jurisdiction, Rocco was found guilty and sentenced to twelve years of hard labor (eleven suspended), spending most of that time as a pastry chef in the prison cucina.
+It was there he honed his culinary skills, specializing in almond biscotti, pistachio cannoli, and, of course, Italian wedding cake.
+His cellmates couldn't get enough of his sinfully alluring confections.
+Even the guards would giggle like schoolgirls when Rocco shared his iced marzipan fruit balls with the cross-dressing homicidal maniacs in solitary, especially when he delivered the taste-tempting treats clad only in delightfully flowered shower slippers and a polka-dotted Charmeuse banana hammock.
+Rocco was a model prisoner (and if it weren't for the makeshift catwalk the warden had commissioned, Rocco, aka "Cacciatore Cheeks", would have ended up being just an average prisoner).

 Paroled after just six weeks for fairly good behavior, Rocco decided to start anew.
 So, off to the pier he went, cutting mat and fancy presser foot at the ready.
-After having commandeered a salmon boat at gunpoint, our intrepid mama's boy set sail for the New World; first stop: Staten Island; second stop: the potty; third stop: Cincinnati (after having commandeered a Greyhound at gunpoint).
+After having commandeered a salmon boat at gunpoint, our intrepid mama's boy set sail for the New World.
+First stop, Staten Island.
+Second stop, the potty.
+Third stop, Cincinnati (after having commandeered a Greyhound at gunpoint).